Call Mon-Sun:

 Don’t Fall into a Cycle of Prescription Medicating and Doctor Visits

-The symptoms of MdDS are often increased by mental health problems, medication, drug or alcohol addiction, lack of sleep, stress, crowds, sudden movements, flickering lights, busy or enclosed areas, and loud sounds.
+The symptoms of MdDS are often tangled up with mental health problems, such as stress and anxiety, prescription medication, drug or alcohol overuse, and lack of sleep.
+A person may feel triggered by crowds, sudden movements, flickering lights, busy or enclosed areas, and loud sounds.
 The syndrome is felt to be under-reported in the medical literature, where relatively few cases have been researched.
-If you feel that you may have MdDS, we may be able to help you overcome the syndrome by balancing mental health and providing effective alternatives to prescription drugs.
+We may be able to help you overcome the symptoms that drugs could not, by balancing drug-free mental health strategies, paired with effective alternatives to prescription drugs.

 We Employ Holistic, Drug-free Approaches to Stabilize the Brain and Body

-Traditional medicine notes that medications such as benzodiazepine clonazepam can suppress brain circuits and nerves involved in balance but that these medications do not appear to provide permanent relief.
-As the recommended medications for this syndrome do not typically provide lasting success, Alternative to Meds Center may be able to offer effective alternative options besides medication and subsequently alleviate the symptoms of MdDS.
+Traditional medicine notes that medications such as benzodiazepines can at least temporarily suppress the brain circuits and nerves that are involved in balance.
+However, these medications do not appear to provide permanent relief.
+And benzodiazepines are not recommended for long-term use beyond a few weeks at most.12 As the recommended medications for this syndrome do not typically provide lasting success, Alternative to Meds Center may be able to offer effective alternative options besides medication while using non-drug-based treatments to alleviate the symptoms of MdDS.

 Our professionals get to the bottom of why you started having symptoms.

-Alternative to Meds Center achieved holistic treatment success for Mal de Debarquement Syndrome using chelation to remove heavy metals from the body and detoxification methods to remove neurotoxins, such as built-up pesticides or other chemical burdens.
-Through repairing the nervous system and providing other beneficial Disembarkment syndrome treatments, restoration of balance became possible.
-We use lab testing to determine not only toxicity but levels of vitamins, and minerals, so we can design and implement nutrition and dietary therapies to assist the transition back to stability.
+Alternative to Meds Center has achieved holistic treatment success for Mal de Debarquement Syndrome using safe methods of chelation.
+Chelation and cleansing can remove heavy metals and other neurotoxins from the body.
+Alternative to Meds Center uses various detoxification methods to remove harmful neurotoxins, such as built-up pesticides or other chemical burdens.
+Through supporting the repair of the nervous system and providing other beneficial treatments, restoration of balance become a very real possibility for many.
+We use lab testing to isolate toxic accumulations.
+Additionally, we investigate levels of vitamins, minerals, and other micronutrients.
+In these ways, we can design and implement a set of strategies including neurotoxin removal, neurotransmitter rehabilitation, and introducing nutrition and dietary regimens to assist the transition back to stability.

 All aspects of treatment are customized to meet each client’s exact needs.

-holistic MdDS treatmentsAlternative to Meds Center’s objective is to achieve lasting relief from medication and mental health problems.
-While providing comprehensive treatment for medication tapering and mental health, we may also be able to present holistic treatment success for Mal de Debarquement Syndrome.
-To offer effectual, lasting solutions for mental and physical health, each of our clients is provided with an entirely individualized therapy program.
-Alternative mental health adjunctive treatments for medication withdrawal and mental health concerns include exercise, nutritional treatments, diet corrections, massage, yoga, meditation, acupuncture, supplements and vitamins, sauna, and lab testing to find any underlying issues.
-A pilot study in 2015 showed acupuncture provided immediate relief for symptoms of dizziness and vertigo.10
+holistic MdDS treatmentsAlternative to Meds Center’s objective is to achieve lasting relief from mental health problems, as well as any medication-related issues.
+We are pleased to present holistic treatment options.
+Effective, lasting solutions for each of our clients are provided with an entirely individualized therapy program.
+Alternative drug-free treatments for medication withdrawal and mental health concerns include IV treatments, trainer-led exercise, Qigong, Equine therapy, diet corrections, therapeutic massage, yoga, meditation, acupuncture, therapeutic use of supplements, holistic detox, counseling, and lab testing to find any underlying issues.

 1. Saha K, Fife T. “Mal de debarquement syndrome- Review and proposed diagnostic criteria.”
 Neurol Clin Pract 2015 Jun; 5(3):209-215 PMID 29443215 [cited 2022 Aug 29]